pablopalafox/semantic-depth/README.md

 ### Datasets for Monocular Depth Estimation

-[MonoDepth](https://github.com/mrharicot/monodepth), an unsupervised single image depth prediction network that we make use of in our work, can be trained on Kitty or Cityscapes.
+[MonoDepth](https://github.com/mrharicot/monodepth), an unsupervised single image depth prediction network that we make use of in our work, can be trained on [Kitti](http://www.cvlibs.net/datasets/kitti/eval_depth_all.php) or [Cityscapes](https://www.cityscapes-dataset.com/).

 We directly use the pre-trained model for Cityscapes, which you can get at the [monodepth](https://github.com/mrharicot/monodepth) repo, at the Models section.
 Alternatively, follow the instructions in section [Monodepth model](#monodepth_model).